Sun 9 May & Sat 28 August

 By diving into each other’s lived experiences and sharing tools or life-hacks, we can offer a playground for our desires of belonging and our longings to create space for pleasures of what makes us feel good, happy, joyful, content, satisfied and even free.

-Price: £50 flat fee (includes both research days)
+Price: £50 flat fee (includes both days)

-ID is wheelchair accessible.
+SDS is wheelchair accessible.